 Only vehicles listed on NTA’s website are confirmed suitable for use as SPSVs.
-Please review the Model Report Database and Guidance for Limousine Vehicle Choice to ensure your proposed vehicle is acceptable.
+Please review the Suitable Vehicle List and Guidance for Limousine Vehicle Choice to ensure your proposed vehicle is acceptable.
 There are also strict age rules applicable to SPSVs.
 An SPSV specific suitability inspection will be carried out on your vehicle as part of the licensing process.

 The standards that apply to SPSVs are of two kinds:

 - Roadworthiness standards, which relate to the maintenance and safety of the vehicle, inspected through the NCT (National Car Test)

 - SPSV-specific suitability standards, which relate to the vehicle’s specification, age, condition and comfort, and, for wheelchair accessible vehicle licences, the additional equipment needed, inspected by NTA

 NTA has developed a comprehensive and detailed set of standards with which all vehicles operating in the industry must comply.
 These are explained in NTA’s Initial Suitability Inspection Manual.
 The primary aim of these standards is to ensure the quality of vehicles in the SPSV industry.
 They include minimum standards for age, size, accessibility and comfort.

 All SPSVs are tested for suitability before they are first licensed as SPSVs and again prior to renewal of the vehicle licence.
 The criteria used in suitability testing depend on the vehicle licence category and when the licence was first issued.
 They include the vehicle’s specification, age and condition, and, for wheelchair accessible vehicle licences, the additional equipment needed.